jhderojasUVa/ToDo/README.md

 # What is ToDo

-ToDo is a place to put a simple ToDo application (you know, an app where you put things to do) in different languages.
+ToDo is a place to put a simple ToDo application (you know, an app where you put things to do) in different languages or frameworks in an eye of a front end.

 The reason it's to help people know the different basic ways how to create a web app.